 How do you charge the Chipolo CARD?

 The Chipolo CARD charges on any Qi wireless charging pad.
-Place the card face down with the internal coil (lower-left corner of the front face) aligned with the pad’s transmitter coil.
-A full charge takes about 2 hours from empty.
+Place the card face down with the internal coil aligned with the pad’s transmitter coil.
+A full charge is a short Qi session from empty.
 The LED pulses while charging and stays solid when complete.

 What range does the Chipolo CARD have?